 We have an extensive collection of videos and DVDs for the Law & Popular Culture course (Law 595).
 These can be viewed in one of the two library conference rooms equipped with video and/or DVD players or in many cases they can be checked out for overnight use.
 (Please note: priority use of these rooms and the video collection is given to students using them for required coursework.)
 Also, chess boards, backgammon sets and dominoes can be checked out from the Circulation Desk for use within the library.
 A list of Law & Popular Culture titles is available online.

 The Reference Reading Room, located just past the central stairway on the First floor of the library, contains general reference materials and our self-help law collection, which includes many Nolo publications.
-Several public computers are also available in this room for accessing the UCLA Library Catalog, Shepard's Citators (now available only online from two computers within this room), and for other research purposes.
+Several public computers are also available in this room for accessing UC Library Search, Shepard's Citators (now available only online from two computers within this room), and for other legal research purposes.

 The Reference Desk is located in the Reference Reading Room.
 Desk hours change according to school sessions.
 Current Reference Desk hours are available on the Hours page.